 Pressure-treated wood foundations became popular around the 1960s, where the beams are generally placed on gravel or atop concrete masonry blocks to create crawl space.
 What’s notable about wood foundation is its quick and simple installation process, which is fairly easy for a woodworker or DIY enthusiast.

 Wood is also a natural insulator, helping keep the interior structure warm and less drafts in crawl spaces.
-Buildings with a wood foundation consume less energy than those with a concrete base, making them ideal for spaces where you plan to spend a lot of time, like workshops.
+Buildings with a wood foundation consume less energy than those with concrete base, making them ideal for spaces where you plan to spend a lot of time, like workshops.

-Certain wood types, including redwood, cedar, and cypress are naturally resistant to mold and insects, but they’re more expensive.
+Certain wood types, including redwood, cedar, and cypress, are naturally resistant to mold and insects, but they’re more expensive.
 Wood foundation also requires well-maintained dry soil, so damp and humid areas aren’t ideal.

 Wood foundation specs to know:

-• Preservation: foundation-grade pressure treatment, damp-proofing, spacing for good drainage.
+- Preservation: foundation-grade pressure treatment, damp-proofing, spacing for good drainage.

-• Footing: posts on solid pea gravel or concrete blocks 16x8x2 in.
+- Footing: posts on solid pea gravel or concrete blocks 16x8x2 in.

-• Size: 4×4-in. lumber runners.
+- Size: 4×4-in. lumber runners.

-• Stability: proper fasteners, durable studs for soil pressure, post base brackets, nails to secure panels to frames.
+- Stability: proper fasteners, durable studs for soil pressure, post base brackets, nails to secure panels to frames.

-Gravel
+Gravel Foundation

 For portable metal buildings like mobile homes, gravel foundations are a great option.
 They’re also the best choice for sheds, allowing you to move or relocate it as desired.
+Many people choose to frame it with timber around the base, which helps keep gravel inside and can look nicer for yards and gardens.

 The perks of gravel is that it’s the most affordable and readily available foundation type.
-Also, water drains quicker through gravel than soil and other types of foundations, making it an ideal shed foundation.
+Also, water drains quicker through gravel than soil and other types of foundation, making it an ideal shed foundation.
 With gravel, you can create better leveling, and it’s an easy DIY installation.

 With that said, gravel isn’t as durable or strong as other foundation types.
 Gravel foundations also require mobile home anchors for carports, which may require drills and professional help to secure firmly.